canonical/doc-docs/juju-tutorials/juju-tricks.md

 ### Dumping database content

-There already is `juju create-backup` tool, but in case it's not working or you just want to dump raw juju  database, you can log into the controller and run following.
+Although `juju create-backup` exists, you can dump raw Juju database by logging into the controller and running the following:

 ```console
 datestamp=`date +"%Y-%m-%d_%H-%M-%S"`